 Anyway, let’s give this a go…

-As mentioned previously this is the only MCU film I think you could consider bad.
-It’s definitely at a stage when Marvel Studios were finding their feet for how to tell an individual story, whilst also building a wider world and setting up future films.
-As a result this film is a bit of a mess with lots of clunky set-up included, however re-watching it now, some of this does eventually pay off in future films, but it’s still not great.
+Iron Man 2 was definitely released at a stage when Marvel Studios were finding their feet for how to tell an individual story, whilst also building a wider world and setting up future films.
+As a result this film is a bit clunky as a standalone, however it's still entertaining and re-watching Iron Man 2 recently I did enjoy it.

 16) The Incredible Hulk